November 3, 2020

 The Multi-Attribute Method (MAM) is designed for improved simultaneous detection, identification, quantitation, and quality control (monitoring) of molecular attributes.
-Panorama has recently added MAM-specific reporting to its existing set of analytics, offering immediate results and data sharing to any imported data.
+Our Panorama mass spectrometry software has recently added MAM-specific reporting to its existing set of analytics, offering immediate results and data sharing to any imported data.
 Additionally, Panorama and AutoQC’s automated workflow provide longitudinal tracking of MAM-related metrics for QC purposes.

 Results: Skyline lets users easily set up the proteins and peptides to analyze, and pull in raw data from all of the major mass spec vendors without needing to do a separate conversion step.
 Panorama organizes data into folders, and offers different folder types that are optimized for different workflows and analyses.
 A new MAM folder type introduces predefined reports, including a Peptide map report and a Post-translational modification report which shows the proportion for each peptide variant’s peak area across samples.
 More MAM-focused reporting is being added, and at any time, data can be pulled into Spotfire, Tableau, or R for additional visualization.